 Komodo dragons reach sexual maturity between 5 and 7 years.
 Females stop reproducing around 30 years of age.

 Most females lay a clutch each year but some will only complete this every second year.

 Komodo dragons have also been found to be cable of parthenogenesis.
 This means the females can lay fertile eggs without the presence of a male.
 These eggs will all hatch to be males though.
 It is believed that this would allow Komodo’s to establish on new islands.

-The Komodo dragon is also known as the komodo monitor and is known buaya darat (land crocodile) and also biawak raksasa (giant monitor) by the locals of Komodo Island.
+The Komodo dragon is also known as the Komodo monitor and is known as buaya darat (land crocodile) and also biawak raksasa (giant monitor) by the locals of Komodo Island.

-The Komodo dragon was first described to the Western World in 1910.
+The Komodo dragon was first described for modern science in 1910.

 They may also be known as the Komodo monitor.

 Jessop, T., Ariefiandy, A., Azmi, M., Ciofi, C., Imansyah, J. & Purwandana, D. 2021.
 Varanus komodoensis.
 The IUCN Red List of Threatened Species 2021: e.T22884A123633058. https://dx.doi.org/10.2305/IUCN.UK.2021-2.RLTS.T22884A123633058.en.
 Accessed on 30 December 2021.

 Adelaide Zoo.
 2021.
 Komodo Dragon - Adelaide Zoo. [online] Available at: <https://www.adelaidezoo.com.au/animals/komodo-dragon/> [Accessed 30 December 2021].

 Smithsonian's National Zoo.
 2021.
 Komodo dragon. [online] Available at: <https://nationalzoo.si.edu/animals/komodo-dragon> [Accessed 30 December 2021].